vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu-deploy.md

 1. Create cluster role bindings for installing the user-managed packages.

-  By default, the newly created workload cluster does not have a cluster role binding that grants access to authenticated users to install packages using the default PSP v`mware-system-privileged`.
+  By default, the newly created workload cluster does not have a cluster role binding that grants access to authenticated users to install packages using the default PSP `vmware-system-privileged`.

    1. Create a role binding deployment YAML as follows:
       <!-- /* cSpell:disable */ -->
-      ``` bash
+      ``` yaml
       kind: ClusterRoleBinding

       apiVersion: rbac.authorization.k8s.io/v1